Jeong Jae-hee

-Jeong Jae-hee (born 28 April 1994) is a South Korean footballer who plays as midfielder for Pohang Steelers in K League 1.
+Jeong Jae-hee (born 28 April 1994) is a South Korean footballer who plays as midfielder for Daejeon Hana Citizen in K League 1.

 Career

 Jeong joined K League Challenge side FC Anyang in January 2016.

 After finishing his military service in Gimcheon Sangmu, he returned to Jeonnam Dragons and led the team to the 2021 Korean FA Cup winners and selected as the MVP of the tournament.

 For the 2022 season, he joined Pohang Steelers.